 Swiss Travel Pass Youth: discount for youths

 The Swiss Travel Pass Youth is the discounted pass for anyone up to 25 years (inclusive).
 The Swiss Travel Pass Youth is exactly like a Swiss Travel Pass.
 There is no other difference than the price.

 Swiss Travel Pass versus GA travelcard

 The GA travelcard (Generalabonnement) offers free traveling in Switzerland and is valid for at least 4 months.
 It is primarily for residents from Switzerland.
-People without a passport from Switzerland or a few surrounding countries. can not buy it online and need to purchase for at least a year.
+People without a passport from Switzerland or a few surrounding countries. can not buy it online and need to purchase it for at least a year.
 As a tourist, you can best buy the similar Swiss Travel Pass.
 Both passes offer the same benefits within Switzerland.
 However, there are differences when traveling to other countries.
 For example, the Swiss Travel Pass does not offer discounted tickets to Austria and Germany.